 Before we introduce the traits of the Finnish people, it is essential to know their history first.
 Finns are proud of their heritage.
 They are generally resilient, and their country’s growth resulted from challenging events that strengthened the nation.

 Finland successfully grew in the 1980s and became one of the strongest countries in the world in terms of economy.
 But during the fall of the Soviet Union, the country was also affected.
 Their economy crashed in 1993, and its welfare state lessened over time.

 In 1995, the nation became part of the European Union for additional assistance and help.
 It started utilizing the Euro currency in 1999.
 Finland successfully grew again into a post-industrial nation from 2000 onwards.
 But in 2008, the global financial crisis affected Finland.

 As the internet and mobile phones became in demand worldwide, products from IT leader Nokia were Finland’s most important exports.
-Aside from helping their economy, Nokia transformed the country from being an agricultural nation into a leading technology economy.
-Aside from Nokia, the government is proud of its talented citizens that introduced top innovations everyone uses globally.
+Aside from helping their economy, Nokia certainly transformed the country from being an agricultural nation into a leading technology economy.
+Aside from Nokia, the government is surely proud of its talented citizens that introduced top innovations everyone uses globally.

-The Finnish people enjoy a great society, outstanding government, and modern facilities any citizen in the world will adore.
+The Finnish people enjoy a great society, an outstanding government, and modern facilities any citizen in the world will adore.

 Things you need to know about the Finnish people